All the News on Music4Life

 “But for those who do and whose families cannot afford a musical instrument,” Endicott says, “they are effectively barred from getting the full basic education guaranteed to them by the Washington State Constitution.
 And the sad fact is that, in today’s pandemic-recovering economy, many families cannot even afford to rent a musical instrument.
 So Music4Life is just as much an education program as it is an instrumental music program.”

 During this fiscal school year, Music4Life delivered ready-to-play musical instruments to Auburn, Bremerton, Edmonds, Everett, Highline, Kent, Marysville, Northshore, Riverview, Seattle and Shoreline Public Schools.
 Several new public school districts are being considered and others are welcome to apply.
+It is sponsored by Rotary clubs and other community service organizations, corporations, foundations, government agencies and individual donors.

 Ready-to-play musical instruments are provided to qualified students in these as long as they stay enrolled in that public school district.
 “We figure that the more they use the instruments, the better they’ll get,” Endicott says.
 “If they leave the school district for any reason, such as graduation or the family moves, the instrument needs to be returned to the school district so another student of a family in-need can benefit from its use.”
 Each instrument has a remaining useful life of three-to-15 years, meaning that multiple students may benefit from its use.